bitcoindevkit/bitcoindevkit.org/content/bdk-cli/interface.md

 This subcommand has no extra flags and returns the "public" version of the wallet's descriptor(s).
 It can be used to bootstrap a watch-only instance for the wallet.

-### `repl`

-This subcommand has no extra flags and launches an interactive shell session.

 ### `sign`

 ```text